 If you’ve ever shopped for an internet provider, you’ve undoubtedly seen the term “Mbps.”
 You’ve probably also noticed that the higher number of Mbps, the higher the price.

 But why?
 What is Mbps, and how many do you need anyway?
-Mbps stands for megabits per second.
-The amount of Mbps you get determines your internet speed.
+Mbps stands for megabits per second and is a way to measure the throughput or speed of a network.
 The more Mbps you have, the faster your internet.

 How do Mbps work?